developer-job-simulation/javascript-landing-page/README.md

 ![](./banner.svg)

-# Vanilla Landing Page by Jobsimulator.dev
+# JavaScript Landing Page by Jobsimulator.dev

 This is a landing page written in HTML/CSS/JS.
 Your job is to fix these issues: